Fixhub-Agency/Fixhub-Agency/README.md

 # Hello, we are Fixhub 👋

-At Fixhub, we believe that **AI is powerful, and we enables it success**.
+At Fixhub, we believe that **AI is powerful, and we enable its success**.
 We envision a future where AI-generated code doesn't just work in development—it thrives in production, delivering exceptional user experiences that businesses can rely on.

 ### Why AI Code Needs Us